 "My money wasn't making money.
 When I could have had it in annuity all these years, I was afraid someone was going to take it.
 I lost a lot of my stuff because I didn't show up to court dates.
 I didn't know if you didn't show up, they just give your stuff to people."

 Holyfield, who started boxing at 8 years old, said he'd like to remain around the sport but as a promoter rather than a trainer.
 He'd like to help younger fighters avoid some of the mistakes he made, to "make sure they get what they're supposed to get when they say they're going to get it."
 For now, he's enjoying time off after more than four decades of hard work and discipline.
-He spoke with equal parts enthusiasm and incredulity about a segment from Monday morning's episode of
+He spoke with equal parts enthusiasm and incredulity about a segment from Monday morning's episode of The View about a bus driver hitting an unruly passenger.

 When asked if he was uneasy about Friday's official announcement, the official closure of more than 41 years in boxing, Holyfield simply laughed.